sch3fr/StudyDump/README.md

 Trying to wrap my head around data binding.
 It could make my project so much easier.
 I spent most of yesterday's session trying to (unsuccessfully) google all the errors, now I know I can just use different approach.
 ## 26-JUL-21
 I think I need to look up some more info about WPF, since I am still confused about lots of things.
 Hopefuly I'll get unstuck soon.
+## 27-JUL-21
+It was hard to actually bring myself to code today, but I'm glad I did.
+I like to keep the streak going.